Weather Forecast for Bangor (US)

 Severity: Moderate Urgency: Expected

-* WHAT...The warm temperatures in the middle to upper 70s to middle 80s may cause people to underestimate the dangers of the cold water temperatures which are currently in the upper 40s. * WHERE...Coastal Hancock and Coastal Washington Counties. * WHEN...From Saturday morning through Saturday evening. * IMPACTS...The cold water temperatures can quickly cause hypothermia to anyone immersed in the waters.
+* WHAT....The warm temperatures in the low to mid 90s may cause people to underestimate the dangers of the cold water temperatures which are currently around 50. * WHERE...Coastal Hancock and Coastal Washington Counties. * WHEN...From Friday morning through Friday evening. * IMPACTS...The cold water temperatures can quickly cause hypothermia to anyone immersed in the waters.
 Anyone on boats or paddlecraft should use extreme caution to avoid this threat.

 A Beach Hazards Statement is issued on days when a significant number of boats and paddlecraft are expected to be out on the water and when warm air temperatures may cause people to underestimate the danger of the cold water.
 Paddle smart from the start.
 Always wear your life jacket.
 Be aware of wind conditions, tides, and localized currents.